evancz/guide.elm-lang.org/book/interop/ports.md

 - **Ports are about creating strong boundaries!** Definitely do not try to make a port for every JS function you need.
 You may really like Elm and want to do everything in Elm no matter the cost, but ports are not designed for that.
 Instead, focus on questions like “who owns the state?” and use one or two ports to send messages back and forth.
 If you are in a complex scenario, you can even simulate `Msg` values by sending JS like `{ tag: "active-users-changed", list: ... }` where you have a tag for all the variants of information you might send across.

 I hope this information will help you find ways to embed Elm in your existing JavaScript!
 It is not as glamorous as doing a full-rewrite in Elm, but history has shown that it is a much more effective strategy.

-> ## Aside: Design Considerations
->
-> Ports are somewhat of an outlier in the history of languages.
-There are two common interop strategies, and Elm did neither of them:
->
-> 1. **Full backwards compatibility.** For example, C++ is a superset of C, and TypeScript is a superset of JavaScript.
-This is the most permissive approach, and it has proven extremely effective.
-By definition, everyone is using your language already.
-> 2. **Foreign function interface (FFI)** This allows direct bindings to functions in the host language.
-For example, Scala can call Java functions directly.
-Same with Clojure/Java, Python/C, Haskell/C, and many others.
-Again, this has proven quite effective.
->
-> These paths are attractive, but they are not ideal for Elm for two main reasons:
->
-> 1. **Losing Guarantees.** One of the best things about Elm is that there are entire categories of problems you just do not have to worry about, but if we can use JS directly in any package, all that goes away.
-Does this package produce runtime exceptions?
-When?
-Will it mutate the values I give to it?
-Do I need to detect that?
-Does the package have side-effects?
-Will it send messages to some 3rd party servers?
-A decent chunk of Elm users are drawn to the language specifically because they do not have to think like that anymore.
-> 2. **Package Flooding.** There is quite high demand to directly copy JavaScript APIs into Elm.
-In the two years before `elm/html` existed, I am sure someone would have contributed jQuery bindings if it was possible.
-This has already happened in the typed functional languages that use more traditional interop designs.
-As far as I know, package flooding is unique to compile-to-JS languages.
-The pressure is not nearly as high in Python for example, so I think that downside is a product of the unique culture and history of the JavaScript ecosystem.
->
-> Given these pitfalls, ports are attractive because they let you get things done in JavaScript while preserving the best parts of Elm.
-Great!
-On the flip side, it means Elm cannot piggyback on the JS ecosystem to gain more libraries more quickly.
-If you take a longer-view, I think this is actually a key strength.
-As a result:
->
-> 1. **Packages are designed for Elm.** As members of the Elm community get more experience and confidence, we are starting to see fresh approaches to layout and data visualization that work seamlessly with The Elm Architecture and the overall ecosystem.
-I expect this to keep happening with other sorts of problems!
-> 2. **Packages are portable.** If the compiler someday produces x86 or WebAssembly, the whole ecosystem just keeps working, but faster!
-Ports guarantee that all packages are written entirely in Elm, and Elm itself was designed such that other non-JS compiler targets are viable.
-> 3. **Packages are more secure.** Languages like JavaScript have serious security concerns with packages.
-Reports of [stealing credentials](https://www.bleepingcomputer.com/news/security/compromised-javascript-package-caught-stealing-npm-credentials/) and [stealing API keys](https://winbuzzer.com/2020/01/14/microsoft-discovers-an-npm-package-thats-been-stealing-unix-user-data-xcxwbn/) are not uncommon, imposing a permanent auditing cost on all packages.
-Do they add a keylogger to `window`?
-Elm packages can guarantee that entire categories of exploits just cannot happen, reducing auditing cost and security risks overall.
->
-> So this is definitely a longer and harder path, but languages live for 30+ years.
-They have to support teams and companies for decades, and when I think about what Elm will look like in 20 or 30 years, I think the trade-offs that come with ports look really promising!
-My talk [What is Success?](https://youtu.be/uGlzRt-FYto) starts a little slow, but it gets into this a bit more!